- Knowledge Base

 - Score limit: the maximum number of points for the overall score.
 Once a record reaches the limit, no more points will be added to their score.
 A record's overall score is what appears as the value in the score property.

 - Criteria points: the points assigned to each individual property or event rule.
-In each group, the total criteria points can be below or equal to the group limit. but A record's values for each rule contribute to the group score, which then contributes to the total score.
+Points can either be added to or subtracted from the score.
+In each group, the total criteria points can be below or equal to the group limit.
+A record's values for each rule contribute to the group score, which then contributes to the total score.
+The criteria points can be a whole number or include decimals.

 - The overall score limit is 100.